inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 towards the next hop.

-When the existing route breaks due to two nodes drifting away (out of the communication range of each other), this manifests as link-level failure (ACK frames do not arrive).
-This condition is detected by AODV and it starts searching for a new route.
+When the existing route breaks due to two nodes drifting away (out of the communication range of each other), this manifests as a link-level failure (ACK frames do not arrive).
+This condition is detected by AODV, and it starts searching for a new route.
 When the new route is found, the ping traffic resumes.